revankars/Adobe-Target-/README.md

 2. **Run the Script:** Execute the script to process the source file, upload it to the FTP server, and archive the processed files.
 3. **Skip Processed Files:** The script will automatically skip files that have already been processed, ensuring no duplicates are uploaded.

+## Example of Script Flexibility
+Let’s say you need to add a new field to the product data, such as price, and include it in the feed.
+With the modular design, you can simply modify the data processing module to extract the new field and add it to the target file without impacting the rest of the process.
+This flexibility allows the script to evolve with your changing needs.

 ## In Summary

-This automation script significantly reduces the manual effort involved in updating product data on Adobe Target.
+This modular automation script significantly reduces the manual effort involved in updating product data on Adobe Target.
 By automating the processing, uploading, and archiving steps, the script ensures that your data is always current and synchronized without requiring constant manual intervention.

-> **Visual Guide:**
-> Below is a quick infographic that visualizes how the Adobe Target recommendations process is executed by this automation script.
+Its flexible, modular design makes it easy to repurpose and adapt for future needs—whether you're adding new data fields, integrating with a different system, or adjusting file upload methods.